 I absolutely agree.

 I congratulate the hon.
 Lady on securing this debate, as it is important that cycling reaches its potential in her constituency.
-We have done something similar in Strangford with the Comber greenway, which encourages cycling between Comber and Dundonald, and by doing so we have enabled people to see the area’s greenness and environmental friendliness and to experience the health benefits of cycling.
+We have done something similar in Strangford with the Comber greenway, which encourages cycling between Comber and Dundonald, and by doing so we have enabled people to see the area’s greenness and be environmentally friendly and to experience the health benefits of cycling.

 I commend the hon.
 Lady for what she is doing.
 Many constituencies across the United Kingdom of Great Britain and Northern Ireland have done similar things.
 We have done it in Strangford, and so far it has been successful and we are looking towards other schemes.